 Here are the do's and don'ts when contacting creditors.

-- Whom to contact first: Make a list of your creditors, account numbers and balances, payment due dates and monthly payments.
+Whom to contact first: First, you make a list of your creditors, account numbers and balances, payment due dates and monthly payments.
 Find out which creditor you owe the most and pay him first.

-- How to speak on phone: Be polite while you explain your situation even though the creditor may be rude and offensive.
-Creditors will not be willing to help you if you're aggressive because they are not obligated to offer you a special payment plan.
+How to speak on the phone: Be polite while you explain your situation even though the creditor may be rude and offensive.
+Creditors will not be willing to help you if you're aggressive because they’re not obligated to offer you a special payment plan.

 - Why you're behind on payment